 What causes varicose veins?

-Varicose veins are caused by downward flow of blood or reflux in superficial veins of the leg that should be returning to the heart.
-This is most often caused by incompetent valves in one or several major superficial veins and leads to development of visible varicose veins underneath the skin.
+Varicose veins are caused by the downward flow of blood or reflux in superficial veins of the leg that should be returning to the heart.
+This is most often caused by incompetent valves in one or several major superficial veins and leads to the development of visible varicose veins underneath the skin.